xzfc/ndb.nim/How-To-Use-NDB.md

   - embrace the "kinds" from db_common (do the migration)
   - All of the variants will uniquely interpret all of the types.
 If a type is specifically not supported, a compile-time error (rather than run-time) is generated.
 However, I don't think this will ever be needed.
 If nothing else, a type can be a string conversion.
   - nim can't do decimals.
 As such, make sure that `DECIMAL` columns can be exported as strings to avoid the faulty `float` conversion.
+* Add ref links to each introduction to a new function or type.